How Much Do HVAC Apprentices Make?

 Salary by Location

 HVAC apprentice salaries can vary considerably depending on where they work.
-For instance, the mean annual wage in California is about $39,608 annually, while an average apprentice in West Virginia makes about $21,999 per year.
-Rhode Island offers one of the highest salaries to HVAC apprentices at $35,165 annually.
-Here’s a look at the expected salaries in each state:
+Here’s a look at the expected salaries for HVAC technicians in each state:

 StateAverage Salaries per yearMean Wages per hour